JavaCup4U/odin-recipes/README.md

+# odin-recipes
-This project is about a Recipe website that will contain links to recipes.
+This project is about building a Recipe Website which will include a few recipe links.
-The creation of this project will demonstrate the skills of html and how to properly structure a website.
+What I plan to understand after building this project is more about HTML and the proper structuring of a wepsite.